ShubhamkumarAnand/GreenStich_Backend_Assignment/README.md

 ### Development

-The project can be imported and run using an IDE - Intellij IDEA.
+The project can be imported and run using an IDE - Intellij IDEA Ultimate.

 ### Test API